Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes

-This equation, that goes under the name of \textit{perturbed Tanaka's SDE}, has already been studied in the literature \cite{MR3098074,MR3882190} in the case where $\conti W$ is a two-dimensional Brownian motion of correlation $\rho$ with $\rho\in(-1,1)$, and more generally when the correlation coefficient varies with time.
+We emphasize that we have a different equation for every $u\in\R$, but all depend on \textit{the same} process $\conti W = (\conti X,\conti Y)$.
+For a fixed $u\in\R$, this equation, that goes under the name of \textit{perturbed Tanaka's SDE}, has already been studied in the literature \cite{MR3098074,MR3882190} in the case where $\conti W$ is a two-dimensional Brownian motion of correlation $\rho$ with $\rho\in(-1,1)$, and more generally when the correlation coefficient varies with time.
 In particular, pathwise uniqueness and existence of a strong solution are known.
-Since the scaling limit of $\bm W_n$ (that is conditioned to start on the $x$-axis and end on the $y$-axis) is a two-dimensional Brownian excursion $\conti W_e$ of correlation $-1/2$, one can expect that the scaling limit for the coalescent-walk process $\bm Z_n = \wcp(\bm W_n)$ is a sort of flow of solutions $\{\conti Z^{(u)}(t)\}_{u\in[0,1]}$ of the SDEs in \cref{eq:flow_SDE_intro} driven by $\conti W_e$ (instead of $\conti W$).
+Since the scaling limit of $\bm W_n$ (that is conditioned to start on the $x$-axis and end on the $y$-axis) is a two-dimensional Brownian \emph{excursion} $\conti W_e$ of correlation $-1/2$, one can expect that the scaling limit for the coalescent-walk process $\bm Z_n = \wcp(\bm W_n)$ is a sort of flow of solutions $\{\conti Z_e^{(u)}(t)\}_{u\in[0,1]}$ of the SDEs in \cref{eq:flow_SDE_intro} driven by $\conti W_e$ (instead of $\conti W$).
 This intuition is made precise in \cref{thm:discret_coal_conv_to_continuous} and it is the key-step for proving \cref{thm:joint_intro}.

-The study of flows of solutions driven by the same \emph{noise} is the subject of the theory of coalescing flows of Le Jan and Raimond, specifically that of \textit{flows of mappings}.
+The study of flows of solutions driven by the \emph{same noise} is the subject of the theory of coalescing flows of Le Jan and Raimond, specifically that of \textit{flows of mappings}.
 See \cite{MR2060298} and the references therein.
-We point out that since in our proof of \cref{thm:joint_intro} we consider solutions of \cref{eq:flow_SDE_intro} for only a countable number of distinct $u$ at a time for a specific equation which admits strong solutions, we do not need to make use of this theory.
+We point out that we do not need to make use of this theory.
+Indeed, in our proof of \cref{thm:joint_intro} we consider solutions of \cref{eq:flow_SDE_intro} for only a countable number of distinct $u$ at a time for a specific equation which admits strong solutions.
 In particular, \cref{thm:discret_coal_conv_to_continuous} gives convergence of a countable number of trajectories in the product topology.
 Stronger convergence results, such as the ones obtained for the \textit{Brownian web} (see \cite{MR3644280} for a comprehensive survey) would be desirable.

 We now turn on discussing the implications of \cref{thm:joint_intro} on the scaling limit of bipolar orientations and their trees.